Shingwedzi: Camp facilities

 Shingwedzi campsite was established late in 1933, when Bert Tomlinson was the local ranger.
 The first three of an eventual 31 tourist huts were completed in 1935, but these were only enclosed by a fence much later.
 Construction of Punda Maria's tourist huts was likewise undertaken during the same time.
 On 1 April 1977 the tar road from the south reached the camp, which subsequently remained open all year round.
 During a third development phase, a new administrative complex was added in 1982/3, then outside the camp.
 The A-circle huts were upgraded to bungalows with bathroom and kitchen facilities, and a guest house was established on the river front.
 Since 1993 the camp is connected to the main electricity grid, and current accommodation consists of 66 bungalows, 12 huts, 1 family cottage and 1 guest house, besides 50 camping sites.
 A landing strip is situated just south of the camp.

-The Kanniedood Dam was constructed 9km downstream of the camp in 1978, but was demolished 40 years later, in 2018, in line with a rehabilitation project which aims to limit artificial water points for animals.
+The Kanniedood Dam was constructed 9 km downstream of the camp in 1978, but was demolished 40 years later, in 2018, in line with a rehabilitation project which aims to limit artificial water points for animals.
 The artificial supply of water in a naturally dry region caused erosion and environmental degradation.
 Rare herbivore species such as roan suffered due to increased grazing competition by abundant grazers, and from predation by lions which likewise expanded their territories.